-Beginning in September 2006, the People of the Advocate began a process of engaging with the people of Club Nova, a program for chronically severely mentally ill adults in Carrboro.
+From 2006-2008, the People of the Advocate began a process of engaging with the people of Club Nova, a program for chronically severely mentally ill adults in Carrboro.
 Our engagement included participation together in workshops and programs, moving members of Club Nova into their new apartments, sharing meals together, and more.

 How we engage as a community depends largely on the passions of individuals within the community.
 As such, our engagement will change with time, and with the particular people leading with their particular passions.